National Radio News

-National Radio News is a radio news reporting service that delivers news bulletins as "ready to air" items in a timely manner.
+National Radio News is an Australian radio news reporting service that delivers news bulletins as "ready to air" items in a timely manner.
 The main stories of the day from a national and international perspective are covered and, where possible, updated throughout each day with fresh actuality and clips constantly added.
 National Radio News was introduced in 1997.

 National Radio News (NRN) has been providing a news service for community radio for more than a decade.
-National Radio News produced at Charles Sturt University, Bathurst.
+National Radio News is produced at Charles Sturt University, Bathurst.

 NRN broadcasts across Australia, to every state and territory, to regional and metropolitan areas, which features independent news, see your local community station for the full bulletins.